t3knomanzer/maxmix-website/install.md

 You can double-click or right click on the icon to access the application.

 # Firmware
-{% include alert.html text="Make sure the maxmix device is plugged in." %}
+{% include alert.html text="Make sure the maxmix device is plugged in and the maxmix application is closed." %}

 1. Launch the **Firmware Installer** from the shortcut on your desktop or in the Windows start menu.
 2. Confirm that the COM port selected on the drop-down is the correct one.